-- Software "engineering" is only a metaphor. - Software "architecture" is only a metaphor. - Software "components" are only a metaphor. - The most cost-intensive phase of any successful software project is "maintenance". - What is termed "maintenance" consists in practice of continuous development and software evolution. - Poor software quality is the greatest impediment to software evolution. - Formal methods have a strictly limited impact on software quality in general. - Constant refactoring is a prerequisite for software evolution. - Aggressive testing is a prerequisite for refactoring. - Standardized architectures and interfaces are a prerequisite to effective component reuse. - A good software architect must be a good abstract thinker. - Comparatively few programmers are good abstract thinkers.
+- Software "engineering" is only a metaphor. - Software "architecture" is only a metaphor. - Software "components" are only a metaphor. - The most cost-intensive phase of any successful software project is "maintenance". - What is termed "maintenance" consists in practice of continuous development and software evolution. - Poor software quality is the greatest impediment to software evolution. - Formal methods have a strictly limited impact on software quality in general. - Constant refactoring is a prerequisite for effective software evolution. - Aggressive testing is a prerequisite for refactoring. - Standardized architectures and interfaces are a prerequisite to effective component reuse. - A good software architect must be a good abstract thinker.